Supporting children with an identified Special educational need or disability.

 Useful websites for parents of pupils with SEN

 This is Birmingham Local Authority’s Local Offer page.
 This sets out the provision the local authority will make for young people with additional needs, and signposts to other useful information and organisations that may support.
+Please watch the videos below for more information.

 British Dyslexia association.